-Many scientific studies have been conducted on PFAS exposure and their potential health effects.
-While it is hard to determine that PFAS definitively cause health conditions in humans, research has shown that exposure to the substances in the environment has been associated with harmful health effects in humans and animals.
+Many scientific studies have been conducted on PFAS exposure and its potential health effects.
+While it is hard to determine that PFAS definitively causes health conditions in humans, research has shown that exposure to the substances in the environment has been associated with harmful health effects in humans and animals.
 Additional studies are needed to better understand the actual health effects of PFAS exposure.

 Are Government Agencies Doing Anything to Restrict PFAS?

 Some are.
 In California, a law that will go into effect in 2023 will restrict PFAS in food packaging.
 Maine has passed a law that will limit the non-essential use of PFAS, and several other states have taken similar steps.
 The U.S. EPA is working to establish limits on certain PFAS in drinking water.

 Related Article: How Do I Know If There Are PFAS in My Drinking Water?

 PFAS can be measured in blood for years after exposure to the substances.
 PFOA levels decline in blood naturally by about half every 2-4 years, assuming there is no additional exposure.
 This is known as a half-life.

 Who is at Greatest Risk of PFAS Exposure?